-These water fasting tips will help you overcome your doubts, inspire you to give it a go, and make your fasting experience a whole lot easier.
+These water fasting tips will answer the questions most of us have before (and while) fasting and make your fasting experience a whole lot easier.

 Stupidly, that’s all I thought I needed to know about fasting before I attempted my first extended water fast.
 That made the fast a lot harder than it needed to be.